limbernie/limbernie.github.io/_posts/2018-05-20-geminiinc-walkthrough.md

 |_http-server-header: Apache/2.4.25 (Debian)
 |_http-title: Index of /
 ```
 `nmap` finds `22/tcp` and `80/tcp` open.
-The document root lists one directory `test2` and this is how the site looks like from my browser.
+The document root lists one directory `test2` and this is how the site looks like in my browser.

 ![0.apvno5q230d](/assets/images/posts/geminiinc-walkthrough/0.apvno5q230d.png)